azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 Duration: 60 minutes

 Synopsis: The following section walks you through the manual steps to provision the services required in the [Azure portal](https://portal.azure.com).
-First Up Consultants has provided a starter solution for you.
+First Up Consultants have provided a starter solution for you.
 They have asked you to use this as the starting point for creating the Concierge Plus intelligent chat solution in Azure.

 ### Task 1: Connect to the lab VM